db-keli/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 0-current_working_directory is a script that prints the absolut path of the current working directory
 # 1-listit is a script that displays the content list of your current directory
+# 2-bring_me_home is a script that changes current working directory to the user's home directory